nmlau/octopress/source/_posts/2016-04-03-little-schemer.markdown

 Fourth Commandment
 >"Always change at least one argument while recurring.
 It must be changed to be closer to termination.
 The changing argument must be tested in the terminating condition: when using cdr, test termination with null?"

-pg 83
+Chapter 5: *Oh My Gawd*: It's Full of Stars, pg 83
-> Because all *-functions work on lists that are either:
+>Because all *-functions work on lists that are either:
 >
-> > * empty
+>>* empty
-> > * an atom consed onto a list, or
+>>* an atom consed onto a list, or
-> > * a list consed onto a list
+>>* a list consed onto a list

-Recursive way of looking at short-circuiting, pg 88
+Chapter 5: *Oh My Gawd*: It's Full of Stars, another way of looking at short-circuiting, pg 88
-> Question: Do you remember what (or ...) does?
+>Question: Do you remember what (or ...) does?

-> Answer: (or ...) asks questions one at a time until it finds one that is true.
+>Answer: (or ...) asks questions one at a time until it finds one that is true.
 Then (or...) stops, making its value true.
 If it cannot find a true argument, the value of (or ...) is false.
 And the opposite for (and ...)

 Sixth Commandment
-> "But then the  says: "Simplify only after the function is correct", so I shouldn't have skipped to the next iteration, and should have done the first version first because its easier to verify"
+>"But then the  says: "Simplify only after the function is correct", so I shouldn't have skipped to the next iteration, and should have done the first version first because its easier to verify"

-pg 98
+Chapter 6: Shadows, pg 98
-> Why is (n + 3) a good representation?
+>Why is (n + 3) a good representation?

-> Because:
+>Because:
-> > 1. (n + 3) is an S-expression.
+>>1. (n + 3) is an S-expression.
 It can therefore serve as an argument for a function.
-> > 2.
+>>2.
 It structurally resembles n + 3

 Eight Commandment
-> Use help functions to abstract from representations
+>Use help functions to abstract from representations

-pg 107
+Chapter 6: Shadows, pg 107
-> "Numbers are representations?
+>"Numbers are representations?
 Yes.
 For example 4 stands for the concept four.
 We chose that symbol because we are accustomed to Arabic representations."

-pg 127
+Chapter 8: Lambda the Ultimate, pg 127
-> What kind of values can functions return?
+>What kind of values can functions return?
 Lists and atoms (and functions)

-> Note: Lambdas (currying) were discovered by Moses Schonfinkel and Haskell B Curry
+>Note: Lambdas (currying) were discovered by Moses Schonfinkel and Haskell B Curry

-pg 150
+Chapter 9: ... and Again, and Again, and Again, ... pg 150
-> Can you guess what sorn stands for?
+>Can you guess what sorn stands for?
 Symbol or Number

-> Unnatural Recursion, does not recur on a part of lat (but on a result of a passed around function)
+>Unnatural Recursion, does not recur on a part of lat (but on a result of a passed around function)

+Chapter 10: What is the Value of All of This? pg 184
+>"It is a special form that takes any number of cond-lines.
+It considers each line in turn.
+If the question part of the left is false, it looks at the rest of the lines.
+Otherwise it proceeds to answer the right part.
+If it sees an else-line, it treats that cond-line as if its question part were true"

 I didn't collect a lot of quotes from the last 3 chapters (collectors, Y-Comb, interpreter), but here are some of my notes:
-> Really very mind expanding, chapter 9 and 10 are brutal.
+>Really very mind expanding, chapter 9 and 10 are brutal.
 I thought 8 was hard with collectors but I got that in 2 reads.
 9 I've already read twice and it still blows my mind.

-> Using tables for stack frames and language (identifiers to primitives/values)
+>Using tables for stack frames and language (identifiers to primitives/values)

-> Stack overflow on Applicative-Order Y-Combinator: Long story short, it allows you to implement recursion in a language that doesn't necessarily support it natively.
+>Stack overflow on Applicative-Order Y-Combinator: Long story short, it allows you to implement recursion in a language that doesn't necessarily support it natively.

 Y-combinator Proof steps in my words
-> Length loses define, redefine length over and over with eternity as end point (use eternity because you lost length)
+>Length loses define, redefine length over and over with eternity as end point (use eternity because you lost length)

-> Remove repetitions with create mk-length that creates length-like function
+>Remove repetitions with create mk-length that creates length-like function

-> Don't need eternity because you never reach it
+>Don't need eternity because you never reach it

-> Pass mk-length to itself so it never runs out, but isn't infinite because of base case
+>Pass mk-length to itself so it never runs out, but isn't infinite because of base case

-> Make mk-length mk-length into a lambda that returns a function, so you can abstract it out and separate it from length
+>Make mk-length mk-length into a lambda that returns a function, so you can abstract it out and separate it from length

 Learning more, recommends:
-> Polya, George.
+>Polya, George.
 How to Solve it